 "The coverage of emissions is not complete - we're right bang in the middle of the only three areas of the world that actually have got a carbon price across the economy."

 Australia's government says it is "ready to join" a second phase of the Kyoto Protocol on climate change.

 Climate Minister Greg Combet said Australia was making the move because more action was being taken internationally to tackle climate change and replace the Kyoto deal, the BBC reports.

 The "second commitment" period for Kyoto could renew pledges to limit emissions until 2020.

 Australia is one of the world's leading emitters of greenhouse gases.
 The governing Labor Party signed up to the Kyoto Protocol in one of its first acts after winning power in 2007.

-Next story in National: Injured yachties rescued in Pacific
+Next story in New Zealand: Injured yachties rescued in Pacific

 Copyright © 2012, Radio New Zealand